pnkrtm/rpsi/README.md

 * Kuster-Toksoz
 * Voigt-Reuss-Hill

-### 2. Seismic forward modelling
+### 2. Seismic forward modelling (Ray Tracing + AVO modelling)
-Seismic forward modelling calculates ray kinematics, ray dynamics and seismograms from seismic attributes.
-This stage consists of two substages: raytracing and AVO calculation.
+Seismic forward modeling calculates ray kinematics, ray dynamics, and seismograms from seismic attributes.

-#### 2.1.
-Ray tracing
-#### 2.2.
-AVO calculation
+This stage consists of two substages:
+Raytracing and AVO calculation.

 ### 3. Attributes optimization
+Based on differences between the calculated and initial seismograms algorithm calculates adjusted values to the initial Rock Physics model.
+Adjusted values are passed to the 1st stage, and the algorithm recursively repeats.

 ## Contributing